Chisanan232/multirunnable/README.md

 You need to change to use parallel or coroutine but business logic has been done.
 The only way is refactoring code.
 It's not a problem if it has full-fledged testing code (TDD); if not, it must be an ordeal.

-Package 'multirunnable' is a framework which could build a program with different running strategy by mode option.
+Package '_multirunnable_' is a framework which could build a program with different running strategy by mode option.
 Currently, it has 4 options could use: Parallel, Concurrent, GreenThread and Asynchronous.

 Here's an example to do the same thing with it: